Pinpointing potential risks in recycled water through data analytics

 ~ Billy Raseman, PhD, PE, Engineer, Hazen

-Potable reuse is the process of treating wastewater until it’s safe to drink.
+Potable reuse is the process of treating municipal wastewater until it’s safe to drink.
 Indirect potable reuse (IPR) involves sending the recycled water to an underground aquifer or large reservoir upstream of a drinking water plant.
 Days—even months—can pass before the water travels through the plant and into people’s faucets.

 Direct potable reuse (DPR) systems have no such buffer: The recycled water is piped straight from the reuse facility to a drinking water plant or distribution system, sometimes within hours.
 For that reason, it’s critical for DPR system operators to spot and address potential problems immediately.